mkang315/MCTSeg/README.md

-# Official PKGSeg
+# Official MFDSeg
-This is the source code for the paper, "Prior Knowledge Guided Incomplete Multimodal Brain Tumor Segmentation Using CNN-Transformer Hybrid Networks", of which I am the first author.
+This is the source code for the paper, "Multimodal Feature Distillation Based CNN-Transformer Hybrid Networks for MRI Brain Tumor Segmentation with Incomplete Modalities", of which I am the first author.
 ## Model
 The model configuration (i.e., network construction) file is net.py in the directory .\model.
 To train and test by running train.py and test.py.